phoz0n/Multichan-Discord-Bot/README.md

 # Multichan-Discord-Bot
-Discord bot with python that displays random images from 4chan, Reddit and Yandex
+Discord bot with python that displays random images from 4chan, Reddit, Yandex and TikTok

 ## Requirements
 add your bot token in .env file